 - Tickets do not include 4D Immersion Films, special programs or events.

 - Additional guests beyond the four admitted with the bookmark pay full admission rates.

 How to Participate

-Read to Reef bookmarks will be mailed directly to your home!
-Families can call one of Pratt Library's select sidewalk service locations to request a bookmark; just provide your child's library card number and address, and the bookmarks will be mailed right to you.
 You have until April 7 to request a bookmark, but supplies are limited.
 Visit the Pratt Library's website for a list of branch locations and to request Read to Reef books for pickup, or to access them as e-books (select titles available).